 Chimpanzee tracking in Rwanda at times is challenging since most of them are semi habituated, meaning they tend to shy off from humans.
 In Cyamundongo for instance, about 43 individuals have been habituated for visitors to track and in Nyungwe there are nearly 60 of them that have been set for tourism.
 Chimpanzees share about 98.7 percent of their DNA with humans, which is why they are described as man’s close relatives.
 This also means that chimpanzees are very susceptible to human infectious diseases.
-The hike in search for chimpanzees in the jungle means you have to walk along the already established paths or virgin areas within the thick jungles of Nyungwe forest.
+The hike in search of chimpanzees in the jungle means you have to walk along the already established paths or virgin areas within the thick jungles of Nyungwe forest.
 Chimpanzees are the most famous and they form the major tourist attractions in the park.
 They live in troops ranging from 10 members and above.

 Like any adventure, a permit is a must to have for this tremendous adventure.
 In Rwanda, Chimpanzee tracking permits are sold at $90 per visitor.
-About 64 permits each day are given out in Rwanda and this means that you have to book for your permit early enough to avoid disappointments.
+About 64 permits each day are given out in Rwanda and this means that you have to book your permit early enough to avoid disappointments.

-To get best out of this adventure in Nyungwe Forest National Park you need to consider both the dry and wet season.
+To get the best out of this adventure in Nyungwe Forest National Park you need to consider both the dry and wet seasons.
 The dry season is best as the habitat is kept dry and makes hiking easier for visitors but you can also visit the park during the wet season as this comes with much food for the chimpanzees to feed on.
 During this season most of these species do not roam compared to the dry season when the habitat incurs food shortage rendering them to wander for long distances.

-For visitor stay, the notable accommodation lodges include Nyungwe Forest Lodge, Nyungwe Top View Hill Hotel, Gisakura Guest House, Peace Guest House and Emeraude kivu Resort among others.
+For visitor stay, the notable accommodation lodges include Nyungwe Forest Lodge, Nyungwe Top View Hill Hotel, Gisakura Guest House, Peace Guest House, and Emeraude Kivu Resort among others.